A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: The framework

-where $A_i$ is the normalisation, $\Gamma_i$ the power-law spectral index, $E_{i,0}$ the characteristic cutoff energy, and the parameter $\beta_i$ controls the sharpness of the cutoff for $i=1$ and $i=2$ components.
+where $A_i$ is the normalization, $\Gamma_i$ the power-law spectral index, $E_{i,0}$ the characteristic cutoff energy, and the parameter $\beta_i$ controls the sharpness of the cutoff for $i=1$ and $i=2$ components.
 The adopted functional form is not intended to offer a description of acceleration or transport processes, but rather to extract the characteristic energy scales, spectral slopes, and cutoff energies that are directly implied by the observations.
 It is sufficiently general to provide a flexible phenomenological description applicable to a broad range of astrophysical scenarios.

-Typically, the superposition of two broad spectral components, such as two power-law functions with different slopes, results in a smooth, gradual transition in the total spectrum near the energy at which their contributions become comparable.
-However, the measured CR proton spectrum does not exhibit this expected behavior.
-Instead, the data reveal a relatively weak but noticeable excess in the multi-TeV range, followed by a pronounced and sharp turnover within a narrow energy interval around approximately 100 TeV (see Fig.\ref{fig1}).
+Typically, the superposition of two broad spectral components—such as two power-law functions with different indices—results in a smooth, gradual transition in the total spectrum where their contributions are comparable.
+However, the measured CR proton spectrum deviates from this expectation.
+Instead, the data reveal a relatively weak but visible excess in the multi-TeV range, followed by a pronounced and sharp turnover within a narrow energy interval around 100 TeV.
+Similar, though somewhat less prominent, features are observed in the CR helium spectrum (see Fig. \ref{fig1}).

-To accurately reproduce the observed turnover within such a narrow energy interval, the low-energy component must be sharply suppressed above its characteristic cutoff energy.
-In practice, this requires a cutoff significantly steeper than a simple exponential, for example, a super-exponential form with $\beta_1 > 1$ in Eq.~(\ref{eq:Ji}).
-As a result, the contribution of the first component becomes strongly suppressed at energies above $\sim 100~\mathrm{TeV}$.
+To accurately reproduce the observed turnover within such a narrow energy interval, the low-energy component must be suppressed above its characteristic cutoff energy.
+In practice, this necessitates a cutoff significantly steeper than a simple exponential, for example, a super-exponential form with $\beta_1 > 1$ in Eq.~(\ref{eq:Ji}).
+Consequently, the contribution of the first component becomes strongly suppressed at energies exceeding $100~\mathrm{TeV}$.

-At higher energies, the observed spectrum is dominated by the second component, which allows its spectral shape to be constrained directly by measurements in the PeV range, where the influence of the first component is minimal.
-Once the high-energy component is determined in this regime, its contribution can be extrapolated toward lower energies.
-Subtracting this extrapolated contribution from the measured CR proton flux then yields the spectrum of the low-energy component.
+At higher energies, the observed spectrum is dominated by the second component, allowing its spectral shape to be constrained directly by measurements in the PeV range, where the first component is negligible.
+Once this high-energy term is determined, it can be extrapolated to lower energies.
+Subtracting it from the total measured CR flux then isolates the spectrum of the low-energy component.

-\subsection{Results}
+\section{Results}